 Just because text open rates are sky high doesn’t mean your efforts will be effective.
 But if you incorporate some best practices, you can achieve your team’s goals.

 1. Play by the rules

 Texting can enhance your relationship with your customers and prospects and be an effective revenue channel.
 But, on the flipside, sending unwanted texts can annoy them and subject your insurance company to hefty fines and penalties (see information about GDPR or TCPA guidelines along with our SMS compliance guide for best practices on texting).

 That’s why you must only text those who want to hear from you.
 You can get the recipient’s permission by giving them ways to opt-in to text messages, such as through your website or online payment portal.
-Once they’ve given the green light, be sure to include an opt-out message with each communication, such as: “To opt out of texts from us, reply STOP.”
+Once they’ve given the green light, be sure to include an opt-out message with the initial text to a contact, such as: “To opt out of texts from us, reply STOP.”
 You can also help prevent your texts from being flagged by your recipient’s carrier by mistake if you include an opt-out sentence with your message if you haven’t texted someone in a long time, but they opted into a specific campaign with your business.

 2. Be professional while considering your brand and audience

 From Progressive Insurance’s ad campaign “becoming your parents” to Farmers’ recountings of outlandish, real policyholder tales, the insurance industry has largely shed its stuffy, boring image.

 SMS supports this shift in overall strategy as a modern, casual form of communication.
 Still, you must project professionalism and credibility as you introduce SMS to your audience.